aframevr/aframe-presentation-kit/content.md

 - Anyone can publish, open source, open standards
 - Traverse from world to world, not siloed experiences
-- Click a link, immediately get into an experience, easily sharable via links, great for long tail bite-sized experiences.
+- Click a link, immediately get into an experience, easily sharable via links, great for long tail bite-sized experiences

 ---